Medicaid 101: A quick look at the program

 Who administers Medicaid?

 Medicaid is administered by states but funded by a combination of federal and state dollars.
 By law, states must designate a single state agency to administer their Medicaid program.
-And each state must submit a state plan to CMS that demonstrates their understanding of and how they will adhere to federal Medicaid rules and regulations.
+And each state must submit a state plan to CMS that demonstrates their understanding of and how they will adhere to federal Medicaid rules and regulation

 What is the role of managed care organizations?